 What is the average wait time for a VA appeal?

 It’s almost impossible to guess how long the appeals process may take.
-The average wait time for a decision on your initial claim is about 125.3 days.
+The average wait time for a decision on your initial claim is about 104.1 days.
 Then you would need to file an appeal after that.
-The remainder of your wait time once you appeal to the BVA depends on the Board’s ability to get through the appeals in front of them.
+Your wait time depends on which appeals lane you choose and how long it takes for the VBA or the BVA to get through the appeals in front of them.
 Most veterans wait at least a year.
 Others wait several.

 VA-certified disability benefits attorney Zack Evans said the AMA hasn’t sped up the process as much as expected.